paul-hammant/tbd/exampleSite/content/getting-started/index.md

 ### Small tweaks

-This theme provides a simple way for making small adjustments, that is changing some margins, centering text, etc. Simply put the CSS and Javascript files that contain your adjustments in the `static/` directory (ideally in subdirectories of their own) and include them via the `custom_css` and `custom_js` variables in your `config.toml`.
-Reference the files relative to `static/`:
+This theme provides a simple way for making small adjustments, that is changing some margins, centering text, etc. The `custom_css` and `custom_js` option allow you to add further CSS and JS files.
+They can either reside locally in the `/static` folder or on an external server, e.g. a CDN.
+In both cases use either the relative path to `/static` or the absolute URL to the external ressource.

 ```toml
 [params]